 - Closing projects: When a project is closing, project managers will collaborate with operations managers to ensure that there’s a plan for its maintenance and deliverability

 7. Problem Solving

 While critical thinking and problem solving are skills all professionals could benefit from learning, they’re particularly useful in the project management discipline.
 Rather than being reactive, the best project managers are proactive and use their critical thinking skills to navigate through tricky or ambiguous projects.

 By remaining objective, analyzing the facts, and evaluating options without bias, project managers are able to solve complex problems for organizations while delivering results on time and within budget.

 How to Develop Key Project Management Skills

-- Practice, Practice, Practice: Like any new ability, these skills take time to learn.
-If you’re currently in a project management role, be cognizant of utilizing these “tools” in your day-to-day work.
-If you’ve yet to break into the project management field, seek out opportunities for hands-on learning that will allow you to harness and refine them.
+Like any new competency, these skills take time to learn.
+If you’re currently in a project management role, be cognizant of utilizing these tools in your day-to-day work.
+If you haven’t started a career in project management yet, try to seek out opportunities for hands-on learning that’ll allow you to harness and refine them.

 For more information on breaking into or advancing your career in project management, download our free guide below.